kirui93/ScenTrees.jl/docs/src/tutorial/tutorial1.md

 ## Goal

+We model stochastic processes by scenario trees and scenario lattices.
+The distributions of these processes may be continuous and involves parameters that are uncertain.

-The goal  of `ScenTrees.jl` is to generate a valuated probability scenario tree or a scenario lattice which represents the stochastic process in the best way possible using the stochastic approximation algorithm.
+The goal  of `ScenTrees.jl` is to approximate the distributions of these stochastic processes by discrete distributions with finite number of scenarios of the random variables.
+We generate a valuated probability scenario tree or a scenario lattice which represents the stochastic process in the best way possible using the stochastic approximation algorithm.
 These processes are random and represent uncertainty at a particular state and at a certain point in time.

+These approximations should be tractable, which is small enough to allow for reasonable calculation times, but is large enough to capture the important features of the problem.

 ### Example